balena-os/balena-supervisor/docs/API.md

 > **Note:** This route will remove and recreate all service containers, as volumes can only be removed when their associated containers are removed.
 On devices with supervisor version lower than 7.22.0, replace all `BALENA_` variables with `RESIN_`, e.g. `RESIN_SUPERVISOR_ADDRESS` instead of `BALENA_SUPERVISOR_ADDRESS`.

-Clears the device's `/data` folder and named volumes.
+Clears the device's `/data` folder and named volumes if any.

 When successful, responds with 200 and a JSON object:
 ```json